-Our care communities in WA have had the wonderful opportunity to open their doors again to high school students for their work placements.
-Our lifestyle team at Murdoch welcomed year students in years 10, 11 and 12 from Corpus Christi school as part of their community service.
+Our Care Communities in WA have had the wonderful opportunity to open their doors again to high school students for their work placements.
+Our lifestyle team at Murdoch Gardens Care Community welcomed year students in years 10, 11 and 12 from Corpus Christi school as part of their community service.
 These youngsters bring joy and youthful energy to our residents and in turn, our residents give students the opportunity to see the world through a broader lens.
 One of our students, Cameron, summed up her experience beautifully.

 Cameron Hanson, Year 11 student, Corpus Christi

-Over at Alfred Cove, two students from Santa Maria College joined us for a celebration of our resident, Peter’s birthday.
+Over at Alfred Cove Care Community, two students from Santa Maria College joined us for a celebration of our resident, Peter’s birthday.
 We took the opportunity to have an outing to the park where we enjoyed the beautiful lake view.
 It was an inclusive and joyful morning outdoors, with residents enjoying the fresh air, driving scooters, walking independently or wheeling in their chairs with the birthday boy.